BECOMING A SPEECH-LANGUAGE PATHOLOGIST (SLP) - ALUMNI PROFILE

-Robyn will be attending UBC's speech pathology program in September.
+Robyn joined UBC's speech pathology program in September 2018.

 When did you start/finish your degree?